Post Award Grants Management

 Go to: http://www.ahrq.gov/funding/grants/tips-tools/refstyle.html

 Frequently Asked Questions

 |The HHS Grants Policy Statement (HHS GPS) [PDF, 1.4 MB] is a prime resource for answering most grant-related questions.
 Also, please utilize the resources available in your institution's sponsored projects or research administration office for guidance before contacting AHRQ.|

 For Frequently Asked Questions related to Grants Management, go to: https://info.ahrq.gov.

 Grants management staff welcome questions of an administrative nature.
-For active grant or cooperative agreement awards, questions should be directed to the grants management specialist listed on the Notice of Award (NOA).
+For active grant or cooperative agreement awards, questions should be directed to the Awarding Agency Contact (also known as the Grants Management Specialist) listed on the Notice of Award (NOA).

 Grants Management Specialists

 |Carol Kauffman||(301) 427-1448||Carol.Kauffman@ahrq.hhs.gov|

 |Steven Young||(301) 427-1458||Steven.Young@ahrq.hhs.gov|